 Our medical insurance business also plays a feeder role in originating and directing patient traffic to our healthcare facilities.
 Customers insured by us may also use the services of competitor healthcare facilities.
 However, we are pleased to see so many patients choose the high-quality services in our outpatient network polyclinics – in the system where they have a free choice of providers.
 The convenience of directly settled claims and co-payment incentives is another reason why our insurance customers prefer to use GHG’s hospitals and polyclinics.
 Our clinics are directly paid by our medical insurance business while patients must pay for and seek reimbursement for most medical care provided by other healthcare providers.
 Our Pharmacy chain and distribution and medical insurance businesses are becoming increasingly synergistic through cross-sales, consolidated discounts and an increasing claims retention ratio within the Group.

-We operate 16 district polyclinics.
+We operate 16 polyclinics.
 Polyclinics provide basic and full-scale outpatient diagnostic and treatment services.
 These clinics are located in Tbilisi and major regional cities.
 Polyclinics generate the highest margin and the management currently believes that this segment of our business will become one of the largest sources of future growth.
-Polyclinics generated 2% of our total healthcare services revenue in 9M18.
+Polyclinics generated 7% of our total healthcare services revenue in 2018.

 Pharmacy chain and distribution